Aelisya/Aelisya-Tweaker/README.md

 ## Report a bug or asking for a feature ?
 Follow the template or the issue will be closed immediately without reading !

+## Chrome or Firefox
+ - For the Firefox Case : Definitely droped, since they just mimic chrome i don't have time to loss to do the port on their plateform.
+ - For the Chrome case i don't want to pay a cent to them, but if my extension must be on it (suddenly increase of user i can change my mind).

 ## Release Notes

 ### Version 3.1